-This lesson covers classes and custom colors.
-The class first learns how to specify custom colors using RGB (red, green, blue) values, then applies these colors to a new Four Seasons web page, which uses CSS classes.
-Using classes, the class adds more styles to the Four Seasons web page, then use them to style their personal websites.
+This lesson covers CSS classes and custom colors.
+The students first learn how to specify custom colors using RGB (red, green, blue) values, then apply these colors to a new Four Seasons web page, which uses CSS classes.
+Using classes, students add more styles to the Four Seasons web page, then uses them to style their personal websites.

 This lesson continues the introduction to CSS style properties, this time focusing more on non-text elements.
 The class begins by investigating and modifying the new CSS styles on a Desserts of the World page.
 Afterwards, everyone applies this new knowledge to their personal websites.

 This lesson introduces CSS as a way to style elements on the page.
 The class learns the basic syntax for CSS rule-sets and then explores properties that impact HTML text elements.
 Finally, everyone applies text styles to their personal websites.

 After learning about how to link web pages to one another, students are finally able to publish the website they have been working on.
 In this lesson, they link together all the previous pages they have created into one project, create a new page, and add navigation between the pages before publishing the entire site to the Web.

 This lesson covers how to use media such as images, video, or music created by others a website while respecting the rights of the creator of that media.
 After first studying Creative Commons licensing, the class learns how to add images to web pages, and how to give proper attribution when doing so.